microsoft/LightGBM/python-package/README.rst

 You can use ``sh ./build-python.sh install bdist_wheel`` to build a wheel file but not install it.

 That script requires some dependencies like ``build``, ``scikit-build-core``, and ``wheel``.
-In environments with restricted or no internt access, install those tools and then pass ``--no-isolation``.
+In environments with restricted or no internet access, install those tools and then pass ``--no-isolation``.

 .. code:: sh